CS-433/ml-project-2-lasmer/README.md

 ```bash
 pip install -r requirements.txt
 ```
-then do the following.

 ### Training Models
-You can run the training scripts (`train.py` or `train_fold.py`) to train the models with your dataset.
+Once everything is set up, you can run the training scripts (`train.py` or `train_fold.py`) to train the models with your dataset.
 ### Example Commands for Model Training using Unet:

 ```bash